jcddsj01/new-portfolio/README.md

 - CSS: Style language for web content.
 - TailwindCSS: Framework utility for fast and responsive styling.
 - JavaScript (ES6+): Programming language used to add interactivity to the site.
+- TypeScript: An internationalization context (i18n) was created in React to manage language switching and dynamic translation of texts between Portuguese and English.
 - Node.js: Server-side JavaScript execution environment used to create scalable and performant backend applications.
 - React: JavaScript library for building user interfaces.
 - Vite: Ferramenta de build rápida e moderna para projetos front-end.